Flowers in the Attic (1987 film): Critical reception

 The film received mostly negative reviews from critics and fans of the book, who both disliked the film's slow pacing, acting and plot changes.
-It currently holds a rating of 11% on Rotten Tomatoes, based on 9 reviews.
+On Metacritic it has a score of 25 out of 100 based on reviews from 9 critics, which indicates "generally unfavorable" reviews.

 Variety commented that, "V.C.
 Andrews' novel of incestuous relationships and confined childhood always has been a superb candidate for a film treatment, but director Jeffrey Bloom has taken narrative and squeezed the life from it.
 Performances are as stiff and dreary as the attic these children are imprisoned in."
 Richard Harrington of The Washington Post said, "it is slow, stiff, stupid and senseless, a film utterly lacking in motivation, development, and nuance, and further marred by embarrassingly flat acting and directing."
 TV Guide rated the film at one out of four stars, stating that "the film version of Andrews' novel is incredibly tame and downright boring."
 Time Out London wrote that "as fantasy stripped of all the metaphorical trimmings, the sublimely ridiculous plot is more likely to reduce an audience to laughter than to tears."

 Recent reviews have been slightly more mixed.
 A review published in 2012 on the website Basement Rejects gave the film four and a half stars out of ten, and stated, "Flowers in the Attic is in the so-bad-its-good category.
 It teeters on the edge of just bad, but it has a bit of a kitschy feel."
 A March 2018 review for the website Cinema's Fringes on the upcoming Arrow Films Blu-ray release was somewhat more favorable, and while critical of the acting, mentioned that, "Flowers in the Attic is a film with lots of issues but it's still diverting as a piece of 1980s nostalgia".
 The film received a positive review on the Cinematic Addiction website, where it was praised for its acting, direction and music.
 The review specified, "Flowers in the Attic is a good movie.
 It's certainly not a film for everyone − it deals with some very disturbing themes − but it is an effective movie."

-Awards and nominations
+Accolades

-The film's reception by fans of the book and critics was mostly negative, but Kristy Swanson won a Young Artist Award in 1989 for her portrayal of Cathy Dollanganger, while in 1988, Louise Fletcher was nominated for a Saturn Award for her performance as the Grandmother.
+Kristy Swanson won a Young Artist Award for Best Young Actress in a Horror or Mystery Motion Picture in 1989 for her portrayal of Cathy Dollanganger, while in 1988, Louise Fletcher was nominated for a Saturn Award for Best Supporting Actress for her performance as the Grandmother.